 When set to Off and the menu closes, the display will turn off after a few seconds.
 The display will turn on briefly when a control setting is changed.
-The display will stay on if the CD tray is open or the menu is open.
+The display will stay on if the menu is open.

 Mosaic Control location: SETTINGS > DISPLAY